 There are numerous Invisalign alternatives on the market these days.
 And for good reason.
 Many adults who want to straighten their teeth are looking for options that are less noticeable than traditional metal braces.

 Straighter teeth can not only boost your self-confidence, but also improve your overall oral health.
 But with all the different brands out there offering clear aligners, how do you choose between Invisalign and their competitors?

 Don't worry, we are here to help.
 Whether you're looking for a cheaper alternative to Invisalign and braces or a way to straighten your teeth without visiting the dentist every month, you've got plenty of options.
 We've created this guide which covers Invisalign competitors and alternatives in the UK, both in-office and at-home, including:

 - Straight Teeth Direct

-We hope this guide helps you figure out which Invisalign alternative is the best option for you!
+We hope this guide helps you figure out which alternative to braces is the best option for you!
 Alternatively, if you want to learn more about Invisalign, you can read our full guide here.

 If you're looking for a cheaper option that still delivers great results, check out Straight My Teeth.
 Their aligners cost just £999 and you can complete the entire treatment from home.

 Order an impression kit to get started, then receive your aligners in the post.
 In 9-12 months you'll have the straighter smile you've been longing for!
 Read more about Straight My Teeth in our full review or visit their website to check your eligibility.